g-amador/AzureMediaPlayerReactNativeAppDemo/README.md

 ## <a name="contact">Contact

 You are free to use and modify this demo as you see fit.\
-Please inform me if you either extend this demo, create more templates/demos/games for/with JOT, or port it to another programming language.
+Please inform me if you either use or extend this demo.

 If you have any questions, feel free to e-mail me at [gmail](mailto://g.n.p.amador@gmail.com) and ask away.